theislab/cellrank/CONTRIBUTING.rst

 Making a new release
 --------------------
-New release is always created when new tag is pushed to GitHub.
+New release is always created when a new tag is pushed to GitHub.
 When that happens, a new CI job starts the testing machinery.
 If all the tests pass, new release will be created on PyPI.
-Bioconda will automatically pick-up that a new release has been made and an automatic PR will be made to `bioconda-recipes <https://github.com/bioconda/bioconda-recipes/pulls>`_.
+Bioconda will automatically notice that a new release has been made and an automatic PR will be made to `bioconda-recipes <https://github.com/bioconda/bioconda-recipes/pulls>`_.
 Extra care has to be taken when updating runtime dependencies - this is not automatically picked up by Bioconda